swaptacular/swpt_accounts/protocol.rst

 sender_creditor_id : int64
    Along with ``debtor_id`` identifies the sender's account.

+rejection_code : string
+   The reason for the rejection of the transfer.
+MUST be between 0 and 30 symbols, ASCII only.

 coordinator_type : string
    Indicates the subsystem which requested the transfer.
 MUST be between 1 and 30 symbols, ASCII only.